Productivity

 Surgical residency is a war on your time.
 Learn the specific, battle-tested strategies to maximize efficiency, study smarter, and prevent burnout.

-Parkinson's Law states: "Work expands to fill the time available for its completion."
-In residency, this law is lethal.
-If you give yourself "the whole weekend" to study for the OITE/FRCS, you will procrastinate until Sunday night.
-If you allocate 2 focused hours, you will get it done.
+In orthopaedic surgery training, this law is absolutely lethal.
+If you give yourself "the whole weekend" to study for the OITE, ABOS Part 1, FRCS, or FRACS, you will procrastinate until Sunday evening, overwhelmed by the sheer volume of Campbell’s Operative Orthopaedics.
+If, however, you allocate two ruthlessly focused hours, you will actually get it done.

 Part 1: The Philosophy of Deep Work